Babatunde80/SM-STORES-SQL-CUSTOMER-CASE-STUDY/README.md

 ### Tools
 - Excel – Data Cleaning.
-- PostgreSQL – Data Analysis
+- PostgreSQL – Data Analysis.

 ### Objectives
 1. **Set up a database**: Create and populate a database with the provided sales data.